MedDataToolMedDataTool

 Converting milligrams to milliliters

-Many pediatric medications — and some adult formulations — are dispensed as liquid suspensions rather than tablets.
-Once you know the required dose in milligrams (mg), you need to convert it to a volume in milliliters (ml) using the drug dose calculation formula mg to ml based on the medication concentration.
+Many pediatric medications are dispensed as liquid suspensions.
+Once you know the required dose in milligrams, you need to convert it to milliliters using the drug concentration.

 Milligrams to milliliters formula